yoavweiss/delete-cookie/draft-deletecookie-weiss-http.md

 to delete cookies of a certain name from their cookie stores.

 ## Notational Conventions

 {::boilerplate bcp14-tagged}

-This document uses the following terminology from Section 3 of {{STRUCTURED-FIELDS}} to specify syntax and parsing: Lists, tokens.
+This document uses the following terminology from Section 3 of {{STRUCTURED-FIELDS}} to specify syntax and parsing: Lists, strings.

 # Delete-Cookie

-The Delete-Cookie response header is a Structured Field {{STRUCTURED-FIELDS}} List of tokens.
+The Delete-Cookie response header is a Structured Field {{STRUCTURED-FIELDS}} List of strings.
-Each token represents a cookie {{COOKIES}} name to be deleted.
+Each string represents a cookie {{COOKIES}} name to be deleted.

 A user agent that receives a Delete-Cookie response header MUST delete cookies for the server's registrable domain with corresponding names from its cookie store.
 Each name could match multiple cookies of that same name, set on different paths.